Collection Number: 03223

 expand/collapse Expand/collapse Scope and Content

-Papers give detailed coverage of the life of William Horn Battle and his family and many aspects of North Carolina history, including life on the homefront in the Confederate States of America during the Civil War and social conditions during Reconstruction.
-There are also materials relating to the Episcopal Church, in which the Battles were active lay members, and some slave bills of sale and Chatham County Railroad items.
+Series 1.
+Battle Family Papers give detailed coverage of the life of William Horn Battle (1802-1879) and Lucy Martin Plummer Battle (1805-1874) and three generations of their family, as well as enslaved people who were claimed in ownership by the Battles or were trafficked to them through hiring of their labor, skills, and knowledge.
+Many aspects of North Carolina history are documented, including white family relationships with enslaved people, especially with regard to their health and their forced labor; life on the Confederate homefront; and social conditions during Reconstruction.
+Letters of William Horn Battle (1802-1879) also describe a wide spectrum of people and events while he served on the North Carolina Supreme Court and traveled primarily to Raleigh and Morganton.
+There are also materials relating to the Episcopal Church, in which the Battles were active lay members, and Chatham County Railroad items.
 Papers of Kemp Plummer Battle relate to his interest in the early history of North Carolina and of the University of North Carolina.
 Papers of William James Battle document family and personal affairs.
 They are especially rich in Battle family history, but do not include many items relating to his professional career.
-Volumes are chiefly student notes and personal accounts kept by William James Battle, 1885-1909.

-Series 1 and Series 2 are currently maintained as separate accessions based on restrictions that, at one time, covered materials in Series 2.
+NOTE: Series 1 and Series 2 are maintained as separate accessions based on restrictions that, at one time, covered materials in Series 2.
 Series 1 consists of papers focusing primarily on William Horn Battle and his son, Kemp Plummer Battle.
 Series 2 contains papers of William James Battle, son of Kemp Plummer Battle, that were restricted until 15 years after his death.
 Because both series include material for 1875-1919, researchers interested in this time period should consult both series for items of potential interest.

-The addition of April 2005 contains correspondence and other papers of Battle family members, mostly Kemp Plummer Battle (1831-1919), but also his wife Martha Ann (Pattie) Battle (d.
+Series 1A.
+Battle Family Papers (addition of 2005) contains correspondence and other papers of Battle family members, mostly Kemp Plummer Battle (1831-1919), but also his wife Martha Ann (Pattie) Battle (d.
 1913), and their children, Cornelia Viola Battle Lewis (1857-1886), Kemp Plummer Battle Jr. (1859-1922), Thomas Hall Battle (1860-1936), and Herbert Bemerton Battle (1862-1929).
 Kemp Plummer Battle's other children appear less frequently in the correspondence.
 Many letters are from Cornelia Phillips Spencer (1825-1908), whose brother Charles Phillips married Kemp Plummer Battle's aunt, Laura Caroline Battle.
-Professional papers of Kemp Plummer Battle include his notes from the secret sessions of the North Carolina convention of 1861, notes and drafts of articles and speeches by Kemp Plummer Battle, clippings of articles by or about Kemp Plummer Battle, and a few other items.
+Professional papers of Kemp Plummer Battle include his notes and drafts of articles and speeches, clippings of articles by or about Kemp Plummer Battle, and a few other items.

 Back to Top